 There are two main types of power supplies:

-It is simple circuits are not complicated.
-But they are large and low efficiency only about 50% or more.
-While they work are a loss in the form of high heat.
+- The Linear power supply is widely used.
+It is simple because circuits are not too complicated.
+But they are large and low-efficiency, at only about 50% or more.
+While they work, most energy lost is in the form of high heat.

 Ready to get started?

-Meet Rectifier AC to DC easy but so helpful
+The Rectifier AC to DC—Simple but Helpful

-The switching power supply will have the rectifier circuit both input and output.
+The switching power supply will have the rectifier circuit at both input and output.
 Most of this is a bridge rectifier circuit.